The Most Amazing 88 Contemporary Architects And Their Work

 48. Robert Stern -The 15 Central Park West

 Robert Stern, born in May 23, 1939 is an American architect, which often uses “modern traditionalist” to describe his work.
-Robert Stern is behind the design of one of the most famous condominium apartment building in New York City, the 15 Central Park West.
+Robert Stern is behind the design of one of the most famous condominium apartment buildings in New York City, the 15 Central Park West.

 49. Sheila Sri Prakash